Suri312006/Hermes/.notes/main.typ

 == MVP
 - [ ] implement the OMAP for the user store
 	- https://francismurillo.github.io/2019-07-31-Understanding-Rust-Through-AVL-Trees/
+	- @oblix
+	- @wang
+- [ ] user server implementation to create new user
 - [ ] have a simple client side impl, preferably on pc / cli
 - [ ] Nice documentation for everything
 - [ ] figure out how adding a user works (OMAP semantics)